by Mark Goulston, MD, and Diana Hendel, PharmD, of “Trauma to Triumph: A Roadmap for Leading Through Disorder and Thriving on the Other Side”

 Instead of approaching these issues with an either / or mentality – these are wrong decisions – organizations can instead use either side of these polarities with a both / and approach.

 Executives can purposely develop mindsets to maximize the impact of both sides and minimize the disadvantages of each side in order to achieve things they otherwise couldn’t.
 For example, in a crisis, effective leaders can BOTH take responsibility AND build consensus.
 You can be both direct and frank, as well as diplomatic and tactful.

 We all hope, of course, that there won’t be another pandemic.
 But there will be another form of chaos.
 I think it’s safe to say that traumatic stress is inevitable.
 Having a plan for when the strike will take place – next year or 10 years from now – can determine whether your company will survive it.
 But at least it will help you become a stronger, more resilient, and more successful organization in the meantime.

 As CEO of Long Beach Memorial Medical Center and Miller Children’s and Women’s Hospital, Dr. Diana Hendel one of the largest acute care, trauma and education hospital complexes on the west coast.

-Dr. Mark Goulston is a licensed psychiatrist, a member of the American Psychiatric Association, a former clinical assistant professor of psychiatry at UCLA-NPI, and a former FBI and police hostage-taking negotiator.
+Dr. Mark Goulston is a certified psychiatrist, a member of the American Psychiatric Association, a former clinical assistant professor of psychiatry at UCLA-NPI, and a former FBI and police hostage negotiation trainer.
 He is the creator of Theory Y Executive Coaching, which he offers to CEOs, Presidents, Founders, and Entrepreneurs, and is a TEDx and international keynote speaker.

 You are co-author of “Trauma to Triumph: A Roadmap for Leading Through Disruption (and Thriving On the Other Side),” which is available from major online booksellers.